kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

 This document explains a radically different approach to writing and maintaining asserts in unit tests.
 Read with an open mind!

-> We honor the dead for giving us the world we inherited, however, we must recoqnize we are doomed if we allow the dead to govern us.
+> We honor the dead for giving us the world we inherited, however, we must recognize we are doomed if we allow the dead to govern us.

 # Table of Content
  * [1.
 Using semi-automatic testing](#1-using-semi-automatic-testing)